 4. Goat

-The unique rectangular pupils of a Goat are not just a curious oddity; they are a crucial vision adaptation that provides a wide range of vision without needing to move their head, allowing them to spot predators while grazing on uneven terrains.
+The unique rectangular pupils of a Goat are not just a curious oddity; they are an important vision adaptation that provides a wide range of vision without needing to move their head, allowing them to spot predators while grazing on uneven terrains.

 5. Tarsier